Bad Verticillium Wilt Years Highlight Need To Choose Tolerant Varieties.

 Popularity Of In-Cab Weather Stations Grows

-Monroe isn’t alone in purchasing a Mobile Weather unit to provide enhanced weather information, says John Mishler, John Deere precision ag tactical market manager.
+Monroe isn’t alone in purchasing a Mobile Weather unit to provide enhanced weather information, says John Mishler, John Deere precision ag tactical market manager.“It’s becoming more prevalent, and certainly becoming more important from a regulatory standpoint and from being able to document the weather, particularly when the spraying begins and ends,” he says.

 Mobile Weather is compatible with most John Deere self-propelled sprayer models and can be installed by the local dealer.
 The weather station itself is mounted atop the sprayer cab and data appears on the GreenStar in-cab display.
 By toggling to the Mobile Weather screen, users are able to set up weather alerts and view real-time weather conditions.